 - drunk driving (with no major injuries)

-Note that Las Vegas also offers alternative sentencing for people convicted of a third DUI within seven years, which is a felony.
+Note that Las Vegas also offers alternative sentencing if you are facing charges for a third DUI within seven years, which is a felony.

-How can defendants get alternative sentencing in Las Vegas, Nevada?
+How can I get alternative sentencing?

 The following are some of the alternative sentencing programs offered by Las Vegas Municipal Court:

 - Community Service: Court fines can usually be paid in cash or in community service.
 One hour of community service is the equivalent of ten dollars ($10) in court fines.
-There are many organizations defendants may volunteer at such as Help of Southern Nevada and Goodwill of Southern Nevada.
+There are many organizations you may volunteer at such as Help of Southern Nevada and Goodwill of Southern Nevada.
 Call (702) 229-6870 for more information.

 - DUI School: DUI School is a standard penalty in all misdemeanor drunk driving cases.
 It includes information about alcoholism and ways to avoid getting behind the wheel while inebriated.